kalkulator413/kalkulator413.github.io/_pages/about.md

 Hi!
 I'm an undergraduate student at UCSD.
 I'm generally interested in optimization, probability, and real analysis.

+Fun fact: I don't have a last name

 You can email me at: fkalkin at ucsd dot edu